+Students who achieve the Honor Roll and their parents/guardians will receive a special Honor Roll pass.
 The Honor Roll pass will be valid for activities held during the following marking period; e.g. a student who achieves the Honor Roll for the first marking period will be issued an Honor Roll pass good for the activities during the second marking period.
 In order to take advantage of this privilege, the Honor Roll pass must be presented at the time of the activity.
+The Honor Roll pass will not be accepted for the prom, NJSIAA play-off games, Spring Musical, or activities sponsored by the PTA or outside agencies.